The Vermont Statutes Online

-If in any area the owners of a majority of the acreage to be protected from pests execute agreements with the state, the commissioner shall be authorized to carry out control work on other adjacent or interior holdings, which, if uncontrolled, would cause a re-infestation of the controlled area.
+If in any area the owners of a majority of the acreage to be protected from pests execute agreements with the State, the Commissioner shall be authorized to carry out control work on other adjacent or interior holdings, that, if uncontrolled, would cause a re-infestation of the controlled area.
 The cost of control work on such areas may be prorated among the owners who have executed agreements on the same basis as for their own lands, if they agree thereto.
 (Added 1977, No. 253 (Adj.
 Sess.), § 1.)

 - Subchapter 007: UNIFORM FIRE PREVENTION TICKET

 The Criminal Division of the Superior Court shall have exclusive jurisdiction over uniform fire prevention tickets issued under this subchapter.
 (Added 1987, No. 107, § 3; amended 2009, No. 154 (Adj.
 Sess.), § 238.)

 (a) In any case involving a violation of subsection 2645(a) or 2648(a) of this title, the complaint or information and summons shall be in the form known as the Uniform Fire Prevention Ticket.
 The Court Administrator shall prepare the form for the Uniform Fire Prevention Ticket.
 The Court Administrator shall be responsible for all Uniform Fire Prevention Tickets issued to fire wardens, and shall prepare or cause to be prepared records and reports relating to Uniform Fire Prevention Tickets.
 Any fire warden may void any Uniform Fire Prevention Ticket by so marking the ticket and returning it to the Court Administrator.
 A prosecuting attorney may issue, amend or dismiss a fire prevention complaint.